sohooo/k8s-playbooks/README.md

 This repository provides Ansible resources for operating Rancher Kubernetes Engine 2 (RKE2) clusters.
 It currently includes:

-- A readable INI inventory that organises hosts per cluster while using host variables to distinguish control-plane nodes.
+- A readable INI inventory that organises hosts per cluster with dedicated control-plane and worker groups for targeted plays.
 - A rolling maintenance playbook that drains, updates, reboots, and uncordons each host one at a time, ensuring control-plane nodes are serviced before workers.
 - A GPU labelling playbook that detects NVIDIA hardware on each node and applies `gpu=on` or `gpu=off` Kubernetes labels so